DFRobot/DFRobot_RTU/README.md

 * 0x01: Read one or multiple coils register;
 * 0x02: Read one or multiple discrete inputs register;
 * 0x03: Read one or multiple holding register;
+* 0x04: Read one or multiple input register;
 * 0x05: Write a coils register;
 * 0x06: write a holding register;
 * 0x0F: Write multiple coils register;